Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 - Dash
 - Ripple
 - Groestlcoin
+- Stellar
+- Telegram Open Network Testnet

-Note that Bitcoin Testnet stats are not included in this output.
+Note that Bitcoin Testnet stats are not included in this output, and TON Testnet will be changed to TON Mainnet as soon as it's launched.

 Description of the fields is available in the next three sections of documentation.